 6. Go whale watching in Península Valdés

 Reserva Faunística Península Valdés in northeast Patagonia teems with life.
 The waters offshore are an important breeding ground for southern right whales, who migrate here in their thousands every year.
-These graceful cetaceans – who can live up more than a century – can be viewed close up on whale-spotting safaris, during diving and snorkeling trips and even from the shoreline.
+These graceful cetaceans – who have a lifespan of up to 100 years – can be viewed up close on whale-spotting safaris and even from the shoreline.

-Planning Tip: The best months for whale watching are August to October – though this is also the busiest season for tourism, with prices to match.
-Whales can be seen from June to December, so consider a visit outside the peak window.
+Planning tip: The best months for whale watching are August to October – though this is also the busiest season for tourism, with prices to match.
+Whales can be seen from June to December, so consider a visit in the shoulder season.

 7. Climb to the snowy summit of sacred Cerro Aconcagua